hacklk/battleships-game/README.md

 # Battleship

-This is a simple implementation of battleship game in java.
-Program works in CLI (Command-Line Inteface)
-Here is .exe file:
+This is a simple implementation of battleship game in java. <br />Program works in CLI (Command-Line Inteface) Here is .exe file:

 -[Link](https://github.com/piotr-bujnowski/battleship/raw/master/exe/BattleshipWin10.exe) (win 10)